-It’s important to think about content marketing as a startup because it is going to play a vital role in creating a brand image for your business.
+For a startup, content marketing plays a vital role in creating a brand image for your business.

 Marketing your startup’s product or service is crucial because if you don’t have a solid, long-term strategy, then you won’t reach your ideal customers and goals.
-If you do not have objectives, a direction, and a measure of success, your efforts will go to waste.
+If you do not have objectives, you don’t know where you are heading to.

 Why Does Your Startup Require Content Marketing?